 Q: What types of material can I have converted into an accessible format?

 A: We convert required course material into an accessible format.
-This includes textbooks, reading packets, e-reserve material, texts/exams, and quizzes.
+This includes textbooks, reading packets, e-reserve material, tests/exams, and quizzes.

 Q: What accessible formats can be provided?

 A: Accessible Text can provide textbooks and course packets in the following formats: Microsoft Word, rich or plain text, and PDF.
 In addition to the formats listed above, quizzes and exams and other small documents can also be provided in large print or Braille with prior arrangements.

 Q: How do I request my videos to be captioned or audio described?

 A: Please complete a Request Services Form for each video file.

 Q: I have more than one video that needs to be captioned or audio described, should I use the Bulk Request Form?

 Q: Once I submit a captioning or audio description request, what is the turnaround time?